openpipelines-bio/openpipeline_composed/README.md

 ## Overview

-The sole purpose of this package is to provide a meta-workflow that orchestrates and combines various stand-alone workflows from the OpenPipeline packages.
+The sole purpose of this package is to provide a meta-workflow that orchestrates and combines various stand-alone workflows from the [OpenPipeline](https://github.com/openpipelines-bio/openpipeline/) package.
 By integrating multiple processing steps into a single workflow, it enables seamless processing from raw data to fully annotated, integrated datasets suitable for downstream analysis and atlas generation.

 ## Functionality